Metrical theorems on systems of affine forms: Background and statements of results

-Before proceeding with the description of our main results, we introduce some notation.
-The Vinogradov symbols $\ll$ and $\gg$ will be used to indicate an inequality with an unspecified positive multiplicative constant depending only on $m$ and $n$.
-If $a\ll b$ and $a\gg b$ we write $a\asymp b$, and say that the quantities $a$ and $b$ are comparable.
-A \emph{dimension function} is an increasing continuous function $f:\mb{R}^+\rightarrow \mb{R}^+$ such that $f(r)\to 0$ as $r\to 0$.
-Throughout the paper, $\mcal{H}^f$ denotes the $f$--dimensional Hausdorff measure which will be fully defined in section \ref{hm}.
-Finally, for convenience, for a given approximating function $\psi,$ define the function
+{\bf Notation.} Before proceeding with the description of our main results, we introduce some notation.
+The Vinogradov symbols $\lessless$ and $\gtrgtr$ will be used to indicate an inequality with an unspecified positive multiplicative constant depending only on $m$ and $n$.
+If $a\lessless b$ and $a\gtrgtr b$ we write $a\asymp b$, and say that the quantities $a$ and $b$ are comparable.
+A \emph{dimension function} is an increasing continuous function $f:\R^+\rightarrow \R^+$ such that $f(r)\to 0$ as $r\to 0$.
+Throughout the paper, $\HH^f$ denotes the $f$--dimensional Hausdorff measure which will be fully defined in section \ref{hm}.
+Finally, for convenience, if $\psi$ is a given approximation function, then we write

 The Hausdorff dimension of a set $E$ will be denoted by $\dim E$.